mikejoh/gk/CCA/README.md

 The endpoint ID is an internal id that Cilium assigns to all endpoints on a cluster node.
 The endpoint ID is unique within the context of an individual cluster node.

 All endpoints are assigned an identity, the identity is what is used **to enforce basic connectivity between endpoints**.
-Equvialent to L3 enforcement.
+Equivalent to L3 enforcement.
 An identity is **identified by Labels and is given a cluster wide unique identifier**.

 Examples on special identities: